-The three singing knights are a hilarious Shout-Out to the Singing Busts.
+The three singing suits of armor (they are in display cases with the helmets above the armor) are a hilarious Shout-Out to the Singing Busts.
 What's funnier is that their heads are singing, while their armour is dancing.

 Occasionally the song will be sung in Cantonese or Mandarin Chinese.
 When the knights sing it, it sounds absolutely hilarious.